yufengwng/loxscript/README.md

 ## loxscript

 An interpreter written in Rust for the [Lox language][lox], but with different syntax and small adjustments.
+The main implementation uses a stack-based bytecode virtual machine with a single-pass compiler.
 The `tree` module provides a tree-walk interpreter that uses a recursive descent parser and very limited static analysis.

 [lox]: http://www.craftinginterpreters.com/the-lox-language.html